 An NPI is required by HIPAA regulations.
 If a claim is submitted without a valid, registered NPI, the claim will reject.

-Will IBC allow providers to bill legacy and/or NPI?
+Will Independence allow providers to bill legacy and/or NPI?

-In accordance with the CMS mandate, providers must use the NPI as the primary identifier on the claim, and IBC will reject claims with invalid NPIs.
+In accordance with the CMS mandate, providers must use the NPI as the primary identifier on the claim, and Independence will reject claims with invalid NPIs.

 For purposes of processing a claim, you must submit your registered National Provider Identifier (NPI).
 In accordance with the reimbursement terms of your provider contract, you may continue to provide your 10-digit legacy number.
 Only a valid NPI will be accepted by us as the primary identifier on the claim.